mahdieh-ka/GFogTMD/README.md

-TMDetector

-TMDetector is an Android application developed in Java designed to detect a user's mode of transportation.
-The application utilizes a Random Forest classifier and leverages data from various sensors to achieve accurate detection.
-It's structured into three main modules: Collection, Detection, and Extraction.

-Modules
-1. Collection Module
+GFogTMD
+GFogTMD contains two different modules:

-This module is used to record ground truth data to help generate a new classifier.
-It utilizes three different sensors:
+1- collection module: A module to record ground truth for generating a new Neural Network classifier.

-GPS
-Accelerometer
-Magnetometer
+2- Detection module: A module using an MLP classifier to detect the user's modes.

+collection module:
+The app uses three different sensors including GPS, accelerometer, and magnetometer.

-3. Detection Module
+Detection module:
-Utilizes a pre-trained Random Forest classifier to detect the user’s current mode of transport based on the sensor data.
-The Random Forest classifier is trained using the scikit-learn library.
-Then exported as a JPMML file.

-4. Extraction Module
-Focuses on visualizing and analyzing sensor data to extract an efficient set of features that can be used to improve the classifier's performance, particularly magnetometer sensor.
+The detection module uses the collection module for reading sensor data in real-time.
+It then sends the raw data to the classifier and generates a list of the probabilities for 9 mode classes: still, walk, bike, car, bus, train, tram, subway, and run.
+This module contains a TensorflowLite MLP model exported from Keras.
+This model is a base model trained on data from four different cities.